ODOWDAIBM/fabric/docs/source/peers/Peers.md

 We've seen that peers form a blockchain network, hosting ledgers and smart contracts which can be queried and updated by peer-connected applications.
 However, the mechanism by which applications and peers interact with each other to ensure that every peer's ledger is kept consistent is mediated by special nodes called *orderers*, and it's these nodes to which we now turn our attention.

+An update transaction is quite different to a query transaction because a single peer cannot, on its own, update the ledger -- it requires the consent of other peers in the network.
+A peer requires other peers in the network to approve a ledger update before it can be applied to a peer's local ledger.
+This process is called *consensus* -- it is asynchronous in nature and therefore takes longer to complete than a query.
+But when all the peers required to approve the transaction do so, and the transaction is committed to the ledger, peers will notify their connected applications that the ledger has been updated.
+You're about to be shown a lot more detail about how peers and orderers manage the consensus process in this section.

-Applications that want to update the ledger are involved in a 3-phase process, which ensures that the all the peers in a blockchain network keep their ledgers consistent with each other.
+Specifically, applications that want to update the ledger are involved in a 3-phase process, which ensures that the all the peers in a blockchain network keep their ledgers consistent with each other.
 In the first phase, applications work with a subset of *endorsing peers*, each of which give their individual stamp of approval to a proposed ledger update, but do not apply the proposed update to their copy of the ledger.
 In the second phase, these separately endorsed transaction updates are collected together into blocks so that they can be checked for consistency.
 In the final phase, these blocks are distributed back to every peer where each transaction proposal is cross-checked before being applied to that peer's copy of the ledger.

 As you will see, orderer nodes are central to this process -- so let's investigate in a little more detail how applications and peers use orderers to generate ledger updates that can be consistently applied to a distributed, replicated ledger.

-### Phase 1: Propose ledger updates
+### Phase 1: Proposal

 The first phase of the transaction workflow does not involve an orderer node.
 Applications generate a transaction proposal which they send to each of the required set of peers for endorsement.
 Each peer then independently executes that transaction proposal in a smart contract to generate a single transaction response which they return to the application.
 Once the application has received all transaction responses from all peers, the first phase of the transaction flow is complete.
 Let's examine this phase in a little more detail.